stratum/stratum/stratum/hal/bin/bmv2/README.md

 # Running Stratum with the P4.org bmv2 software switch

+**Note:** Stratum bmv2 is also distributed with the Stratum-enabled Mininet Docker image.
+Refer to the [Mininet](/tools/mininet/README.md) README for further details.

 The `stratum_bmv2` binary is a standalone executable which includes:
 1. a Stratum implementation for bmv2
 2. the `v1model` datapath